claire-np/student-success-prediction/README.md

 - Gradient Boosting yields the lowest MAE.
 - XGBoost underperforms, likely due to small sample size and noisy features.
 - Prediction error (~10 points on a 0–100 scale) is acceptable for early-warning, but not high-stakes decisions.
-- Best practice: treat the model as **one supporting signal alongside teacher judgment.
+- Best practice: treat the model as **one supporting signal**, alongside teacher judgment.

+These results align with the performance ceiling reported in multimodal educational prediction literature, where behavioral and self-report features typically explain 45–60% of variance.

 ---